Distributed Mode¶

 We choose ZeroMQ, it's a well-known and sophisticated message passing library.

 The topology is a full mesh.
-Each node holds one receive DEALER socket bound to local.
-And several send DEALER sockets connected to other nodes.
+Each node holds one receive DEALER socket bound to local and several send DEALER sockets connected to other nodes.